Microsoft outage impacting customers in Canada, around the world

 British Columbia's coroner service says at least 1,158 people died from toxic street drugs in the province in the first six months of 2024, marking a nine per cent drop in drug fatalities over last year.

-A woman's body was found in a public park in B.C.'s Okanagan region Monday morning, according to police who are appealing for information in the suspicious death investigation.

-Mounties are appealing to the public for help tracking down a suspect who allegedly broke into a Maple Ridge home earlier this year.

-York Regional Police say their Hate Crime Unit has been notified after multiple businesses, a community centre and a place of worship were targeted with pro-Palestinian graffiti in a predominantly Jewish neighbourhood in Vaughan over the past 24 hours.
+York Regional Police say they are investigating and their Hate Crime Unit has been notified after multiple businesses, a community centre and a place of worship were targeted with pro-Palestinian graffiti in a predominantly Jewish neighbourhood in Vaughan over the past 24 hours.

-The Public Health Agency of Canada is reporting six additional cases of listeriosis linked to a national recall of plant-based milk beverages.

-A guest at a Toronto Blue Jays game earlier this month is $825,000 richer – they just don’t know it yet.
+Toronto is on the verge of establishing yet another rainfall record today.

 TC Energy Corp. is selling a minority stake in its Western Canadian natural gas transmission network to a consortium of Indigenous communities for $1 billion.